×

 What is Chapter 13 Bankruptcy?

-Hi, my name is Kevin Schmidt and I’m a bankruptcy attorney at the law office of Kevin Schmidt.
-And I often get asked, What reasons should I file a Chapter 13?
-Let me first say that people think a chapter 13 is a reorganization and payback of all your debts.
-And that’s not true.
-A chapter 13 is a reorganization, but you oftentimes do not pay back all of your debts.
-Chapter 13 lasts for three to five years, people primarily filed chapter 13 to stop Sheriff sales.
-If your house is being said, for sure, so there’s no way to stop it. file a Chapter 13 that gives you up to five years to catch up on your mortgage payments, and become current with the mortgage and keep your house.
-Often people file chairpersons to stop repossessions if you’re a couple months behind in your car, they’re going to come take it, file a check with their team and you can pay off your car over the next five years.
-If the IRS is garnishing your wages you can file a Chapter 13 will stop the garnishment give you an opportunity to pay back the taxes that you owe over five years.
-Oftentimes the interest will stop and penalties good discharge.
-Then there’s the determination how much of those unsecured debts get paid.
-Unsecured debts include things like credit cards, medical bills, payday loans, all those things are lumped together as an unsecured creditor.
-And the amount of those that get paid back is determined by how much income you have, and how much equity in the assets that you own.
-So the more income you have, the more assets you have, obviously, the more of those unsecured debts you’re going to pay back.
-If you have minimal income and minimal value in your assets.
-Oftentimes those unsecured creditors don’t get paid anything.
-So if you want to discuss your financial situation, feel free.
-Give me a call
+We often get asked, Why should I file for Chapter 13?
+People usually think Chapter 13 is a reorganization and payback of all your debts, but that’s not true.
+Chapter 13 is a reorganization, but you often do not pay back all your debts.
+Chapter 13 typically lasts three to five years and is primarily filed to stop Sheriff sales.
+If your house is being sold, you may think there’s no way to stop it.
+Filing Chapter 13 gives you up to five years to catch up on your mortgage payments, become current with the mortgage, and keep your house.
+Often, people file Chapter 13 to stop repossessions.
+If you’re a couple of months behind in your car, they will take it, file a check with their team, and you can pay off your car over the next five years.
+If the IRS is garnishing your wages, you can file a Chapter 13, which will stop the garnishment and allow you to pay back the taxes you owe over five years.
+Often, the interest will stop, and penalties good discharged.
+Then there’s the determination of how much of those unsecured debts get paid.
+Unsecured debts include credit cards, medical bills, and payday loans, which are lumped together as an unsecured creditor.
+The amount of those that get paid back is determined by how much income you have and how much equity is in your assets.
+So, the more income you have and the more assets you have, the more of those unsecured debts you’ll pay back.
+If you have minimal income and minimal value in your assets, those unsecured creditors don’t get paid anything.
+So, if you want to discuss your financial situation, feel free to give us a call.

 It is important to note that most Chapter 13 filers do not repay all of their unsecured debt.
-Generally, a portion of this is repaid.
-Secured debt is often repaid in full.
-Unsecured debts are debts that are not backed by collateral, such as debts on unsecured credit cards.
+Generally, a portion of this is repaid, while secured debt is often repaid in full.
+Unsecured debts are not backed by collateral, such as debts on unsecured credit cards.
 Secured debts are those that are backed by collateral, like your mortgage.

 The Chapter 13 Bankruptcy Process

-Like with Chapter 7, you will need to complete a credit counseling course before you can file for Chapter 13 bankruptcy.
+Like with Chapter 7, you must complete a credit counseling course before filing for Chapter 13 bankruptcy.
 More than 180 days may not elapse between completing your course and filing your bankruptcy petition.
 Your debt must also not exceed the following amounts: $1,184,200 for secured debts and $394,725 for unsecured debts.

 To file for Chapter 13 bankruptcy, you will need to provide the following: